w1bb/IQC-Lab/README.md

 A browser should get launched alongside a locally hosted server.
 In the left panel, please navigate to the folder in which you have downloaded/cloned this repository.
-Now click on the `lab.ipynb` and follow the instructions provided in that notebook.
+Now click on the `lab-QFT.ipynb` to load it and follow the instructions provided in that notebook.

+If, at any point, you get a little stuck, ask for help and/or take a look at the proposed solution (see `lab-QFT-solution.ipynb`).
+Once you are done with that notebook, you can move on to `lab-QPE.ipynb`.